Module 1.2: Instrumentation & Alerting

 process_cpu_seconds_total — Counterprocess_resident_memory_bytes — Gaugego_goroutines (if Go) — GaugeDesign decisions:

-[.005, .01, .025, .05, .1, .25, .5, 1, 2.5, 5] - Histogram buckets for jobs:
+[.005, .01, .025, .05, .1, .25, .5, 1, 2.5, 5]. - Histogram buckets for background jobs should map to massive systemic asynchronous boundaries:

-[.1, .5, 1, 5, 10, 30, 60, 300](jobs are typically slower)
+[.1, .5, 1, 5, 10, 30, 60, 300](jobs are typically much slower).

 Answer:

-- alert: HighErrorRate expr: error_rate > 0.05 for: 5m # Must be true for 5 minutes before firingWithout for (or for: 0s):
+- alert: HighErrorRate expr: error_rate > 0.05 for: 5m # Must be true for 5 minutes before firingWithout for (or implicitly for: 0s):

 With for: 5m: